 - PERMIT OWNERSHIP: A parking permit signifies an individual has been granted the privilege of parking on University property.
 Ownership of the parking permit remains with the University.

-- PERMIT DISPLAY: A parking permit is not considered valid unless it is displayed correctly on the vehicle.
-To be valid, a permit's number and semester must be clearly visible from the front windshield.
-All vehicles parked in the Laclede garage after 11 p.m. must display a valid SLU, overnight or visitor hangtag or will be subject to ticket and tow.
+- PERMIT DISPLAY: A parking permit is not considered valid unless it is displayed correctly (license plate visible for scanning by enforcement cameras).
+All vehicles parked in the Laclede garage after 11 p.m. must have a valid SLU permit or will be subject to ticket and/or tow.

 - STORAGE OF ABANDONED/DERELICT VEHICLES: The University reserves the right to tow vehicles that remain on University property in an inoperative, derelict or abandoned condition and/or vehicles that are not in compliance with state regulations.
 University parking facilities may not be used for long-term storage.